"*" indicates required fields

 The 2020 Virginia Clean Economy Act (VCEA) created a first-of-its-kind Clean Energy Standard for the entire state that presents abundant opportunities for renewable energy.
 Richmond and your solar-powered home located there are no exceptions.

-The VCEA makes it easier for homeowners and businesses in Richmond to save money by switching to solar, take control of their energy and lead the way toward an advanced energy economy.
+The VCEA makes it easier for homeowners and businesses in Richmond to save money by going solar, taking control of their energy and leading the way toward an advanced energy economy.
 The days of outages, rising electricity costs, and the dependency on pollution-heavy fossil fuels are nearing an end.

 So rest assured, there are programs available in Richmond to install solar panels on your house and save money on your purchase.